uxebu/bonsai-docs/overview/Execution.md

 <img src="/assets/bonsai-overview.png" alt="Bonsai separated architecture, showing parent page and runner-context where the actual bonsai movie is run" />

 As seen before, Bonsai will reveal itself as simply `bonsai` on the parent page.
 The actual API (e.g. `Shape`, `stage.addChild()` etc.) will only be available within the specified context.
-The API revealed on the parent page currently allows loading of movies, like so:
+The API revealed on the parent page allows loading of movies, like so:

 {% highlight javascript %}
 bonsai.run(